Thomick/Ordinal-data-clustering/README.md

 pip install -r requirements.txt
 ```

+You can also use it online, see : https://ipolcore.ipol.im/demo/clientApp/demo.html?id=77777000487

 ## Usage

 The notebooks can be run using Jupyter Notebook or Jupyter Lab and are located in the `notebooks` folder.
 The source code is located in the `src` folder.